 I went to a few of these buildings and some of them don’t have any signs from the street clueing you in to what’s inside.
 It added to their appeal because it felt like you were privy to something secret in Saigon, almost like a speakeasy.

 You can check out our Saigon coffee guide to learn where to find these apartment block cafes in Ho Chi Minh City.
+If you have a taste for coffee and adventure, then exploring these old buildings is one of the coolest things you can do in Saigon.

 Where to Go: The Cafe Apartments, 14 Ton That Dam Building